End of Semester Check-Out

 FAQs

-Q: How do I turn in my keys to complete my Express Checkout?
+Q: How do I turn in my keys to complete my Checkout?

-A: Each resident will be issued an empty key packet envelope labeled with your name and room number.
-Residence Life Staff will deliver the envelope to your room/unit before Finals Week.
-Please make sure to keep track of it until you check out.
+A: Each resident will be issued an empty key packet envelope labeled with your name and room number at your court meeting the week before finals.
+Residence Life Staff will deliver the envelope to your room/unit if you cannot make it to the meeting.
 Once you are ready to depart campus (your room is clean and empty), your last step is to drop your key packet off at your nearest dropbox.
 Place all your keys inside the envelope, sign your name on the designated spot and seal the envelope tightly.
 Drop boxes are located at the Lincoln Front Desk, Founders Front Desk, and HCOM Entry.

 Q: Do I need to schedule an appointment to complete an Express Check-Out?

-A: No. As long as you have completed your check out before the Saturday Residence Hall Check-Out or Sunday Townhouse/Apartment Check-Out, you can check out at any time that works with your schedule.
+A: No. As long as you have completed your check out and vacate by 12pm on Saturday, May 11, 2024, for the Residence Halls, and 12pm on Sunday, May 12, 2024, for Apartments/Townhouses.
 Staying past the deadlines will result in an Improper Checkout or Contract Extension Fee.

 Q: Are there any exceptions for students who need to stay past the closing time?

-A: If you have a serious need to stay in your space past the closing date, you must request an extension prior to closing from your Resident Director.
+A: If you have a serious need to stay in your space past the closing date, you must request an extension prior to closing from your Area Coordinator.
 Please email them as soon as possible with your reason for the extension request.
-If you get approval to stay past closing, you will be charged $30/day for a Contract Extension Fee (those who remain for 3 additional days or more will be charged the weekly summer rate, $195 for non-family housing).
+If you get approval to stay past closing, you will be charged $35/day for a Contract Extension Fee (those who remain for 3 additional days or more will be charged the weekly summer rate, $215 for non-family housing).
 Failure to obtain approval will result in a $50 Improper Check-Out/Failure to Comply Charge in addition to the Contract Extension Fee.
 (Note: If you have a Summer Housing Contract on file, you will not be charged any extension fees.)

 Q: How do I avoid check-out charges?